Hypervelocity Jets

 The confinement was transparent PMMA.
 The distance between the diaphragm and the left of the cap plate is 190.5 mm.

-Pictures of a 89-km/s Hypervelocity Jet of helium.
+Pictures of a 89-km/s helium jet produced by the Hypervelocity Jet Generator.
 If hydrogen was used, the jet velocity would be ~ 110 km/s.